bGZo/soul/pages/RSS.md

     - DONE The amount of RSS feed supported by socal media is very few, no matter they are. collapsed:: true
       - We have [DIYgod/RSSHub: 🍰 Everything is RSSible (github.com)](https://github.com/DIYgod/RSSHub)
-        - WAIT I really want to contribute [RSSHub](https://docs.rsshub.app/joinus/quick-start.html) 😭
+        - WAITING I really want to contribute [RSSHub](https://docs.rsshub.app/joinus/quick-start.html) 😭
           collapsed:: true
           - ~~`JSON` to `RSS`~~
             collapsed:: true